leotiger/lingua-forge/README.md

 1. Download the latest `lingua-forge-{version}.zip` from the [Releases page](https://github.com/leotiger/lingua-forge/releases)
 2. In your WordPress admin go to **Plugins → Add New → Upload Plugin**, choose the ZIP, and click **Install Now**
 3. Activate **Lingua Forge** from **Plugins → Installed Plugins**
-4. Go to **Settings → Permalinks** and click **Save Changes** — this flushes the rewrite rules for the language URL prefixes
-5. Go to **Settings → Lingua Forge**, select a provider, and enter your API key
+4. Go to **Settings → Lingua Forge**, select a provider, and enter your API key

 **After the first install, updates are automatic.** WordPress checks for new releases every 12 hours and displays the standard update badge in **Plugins → Installed Plugins** when one is available — one-click update from there, no manual download required.